powersync-ja/powersync-sqlite-core/RELEASING.md

 1. Create a draft GitHub release.
 2. Build the xcframework for iOS and macOS, and upload to GitHub (attached to the above release).
 3. Build and publish an Android aar to Sonatype.
-Afterwards,you can monitor the status of the publishing step [here](https://central.sonatype.com/publishing/deployments).
+Afterwards, you can monitor the status of the publishing step [here](https://central.sonatype.com/publishing/deployments).

 Publish the cocoapod: